mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 ### 9.1 Wrong Client Credentials

-Without proper exchange of `client_id` and `client_secret` between the IdP and Mendix platform, Mendix cannot authenticate at the /token endpoint and delegated login will fail.
+Without proper exchange of `client_id` and `client_secret` between the IdP and Mendix Platform, Mendix cannot authenticate at the /token endpoint and delegated login will fail.
 This can happen when the wrong client credentials are supplied.

 ### 9.2 Wrong Authentication Method

-If the wrong authentication method is configured for Mendix platform as a client to your IdP login will fail.
+If the wrong authentication method is configured for the Mendix Platform as a client to your IdP login will fail.

 Mendix supports two client authentication methods: `client_secret_post` (client credentials in the payload) or `client_secret_basic` (basic authentication; credentials in http authorization header).
 If the IdP indicates support for both methods at the well-known endpoint, Mendix will use `client_secret_post`.
 If the client configuration at your IdP for the Mendix Platform sets a different client authentication method, the IdP may reject Mendix to authenticate itself as a client to the /token endpoint and delegated login will fail.